zderApfel/RoU/README.md

 ## Buffs/Debuffs

-### Tired
+### Exhausted

 Happens after 8 in game hours.
 Increases with intensity over time.
-Can be suppressed with drugs, but Tired V will kill you if not addressed.
+Can be suppressed with drugs, but Exhausted V will kill you if not addressed.
 Reduces Stamina regen

 ### Poisoning